 Note: This article gives a broad overview of emotional manipulation.
 But emotional manipulation in marriage can be more complex and needs to be addressed with great sensitivity and care.
 If you’re married and wondering about the differences between an unhealthy exchange and verbal or emotional abuse, we encourage you to read our article Signs of Emotional Abuse.

 Any number of marital issues can lead to challenges or even hopelessness for one or both spouses.
 And getting a sense of direction often requires understanding underlying issues and relationship patterns that led to the crisis.
-Reach out to our licensed counselors even if you’re the only person in the marriage willing to take action at this time.
+Reach out to our licensed or pastoral counseling specialists even if you’re the only person in the marriage willing to take action at this time.
 They can guide you as you take your first steps toward recovery.

 The word manipulate isn’t in the Bible.
 Still, the behavior was as common thousands of years ago as it is today.
 Consider the book of Genesis: We only have to look at the stories of how Satan got Adam and Eve to doubt God’s goodness, at how Rebecca and Jacob tricked Isaac and Esau, at how Joseph’s brothers bullied him to the point of slavery.
 (And those are only a few examples from just one book in Scripture!)